Trump declares he'll 'never back down' in shutdown fight

 "I'm not looking to call a national emergency," Trump said.
 "This is so simple we shouldn't have to."

+Alabama Sen. Richard Shelby, the GOP chairman of the Appropriations Committee, compared the shutdown saga to the play "Waiting for Godot."

+"And Godot never shows up," Shelby said.
+"We could be protracted here for a long time.
+There's nobody on the horse coming to rescue us ... that I know about."

-The impact of the 24-day partial government closure was being felt around the country.
-Some 800,000 federal workers missed paychecks, deepening anxieties about mortgage payments and unpaid bills, and about half of them were off the job, cutting off some services.
+Meanwhile, the impact of the 24-day partial government closure was intensifying around the country.
+Some 800,000 federal workers missed paychecks Friday, deepening anxieties about mortgage payments and unpaid bills, and about half of them were off the job, cutting off some services.
 Travellers at the Atlanta airport, the nation's busiest, dealt with waits of more than an hour Monday as no-shows by security screeners soared.

 Trump spent the weekend in the White House reaching out to aides and lawmakers and tweeting aggressively about Democratic foes as he tried to make the case that the wall was needed on both security and humanitarian grounds.
 He stressed that argument repeatedly during a speech at a farming convention in New Orleans on Monday, insisting there was "no substitute" for a wall or a barrier along the southern border.